yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

   >}}

 Some additional work was needed to get this masterpiece fully playable.
-An entire service needed some patching-up, specifically, `ro`, or {{< gh-hovercard "12321" "relocatable object" >}} (allowing programs to load libraries on the fly), needed to be rewritten a bit–just over a thousand lines of code.
+An entire service needed some patching-up, specifically, `ro`, or {{< gh-hovercard "12321" "relocatable object" >}} (allowing programs to load libraries on the fly), needed to be rewritten a bit  — just over a thousand lines of code.

 And finally, `vi`, one of the services responsible for drawing on the screen, needed to distinguish between {{< gh-hovercard "12331" "closing and destroying layers" >}} in order to get `Portal 2` in-game.